RIT-CS-Robotics/RoboFleet-Web-Server/README.md

 # Install isolated local node dependencies
 npm install

-# Firewall configuration: Explicitly open API listener port to RIT traffic
+# Firewall configuration: Explicitly open API listener port to RIT traffic (only through apache)
-sudo ufw allow from 129.21.0.0/16 to any port 3000 proto tcp
+sudo ufw allow from 129.21.0.0/16 to any port 443 proto tcp sudo ufw allow from 129.21.0.0/16 to any port 80 proto tcp sudo ufw allow from 10.0.0.0/8 to any port 443 proto tcp sudo ufw allow from 10.0.0.0/8 to any port 80 proto tcp sudo ufw deny 3000/tcp sudo ufw deny 5173/tcp sudo ufw deny 5174/tcp
 ```

 ---